lucievaridel/test/README.md

 ### Sample preparation

-For each specie ~50mg (**Table 1**) of the dried leaves were weighted in a 2mL Eppendorf and grinded using metallic beads in a Retsch grinder (2.5min, 25 Hz).
+For each specie ~50mg (Table 1) of the dried leaves were weighted in a 2mL Eppendorf and grinded using metallic beads in a Retsch grinder (2.5min, 25 Hz).
 1.7mL of a solvent mixture of 80% methanol, 20% water and 0.1% formic acid were then added.
 The sample was then centrifugated (2 min, 13’000 rpm).
 The cleared supernatant was then collected for storage at -80°C. 120µL aliquots were taken to inject in the LC-MS. A quality control (QC) was prepared with a mixture of all the nine samples in equal parts.
 A blank was prepared with the extraction solvent mixture.

-**Table 1**: Dried leaf weight for each sample
+Table 1: Dried leaf weight for each sample

 |Sample                   |Weight [mg]|
 |---------------------------|------|